youyuanyuanyuan/JiaxinLi.github.io/ms2project.md

 # Project overview:
 "properfect"
-An app where gives you specialized recommendation of outfits for different social occasions based on your traits. features include:
+An app helps you choose wardrobe based on occasions.

+features include:
 - you can customize your gender, height and weight and some other basic information to get more personalized recommendations
 - go through your photo library to detect your sensitivity to temperature, making adjustment accordingly.
 Then you will not feel too hot/cold by wearing recommended outfits.